Paleo Refried Beans

-Well, first off, let’s check the ingredients in traditional re-fried beans = Prepared Dry Beans, Water, Salt, Lard (Partially Hydrogenated Lard With BHA And BHT Added To Help Protect Flavor), Onion Powder, Chili Pepper, Garlic Powder, Spice.
-Hydrogentated oils!!!
+Well, first off, let’s check the ingredients in traditional refried beans = Prepared Dry Beans, Water, Salt, Lard (Partially Hydrogenated Lard With BHA And BHT Added To Help Protect Flavor), Onion Powder, Chili Pepper, Garlic Powder, Spice.
+Hydrogenated oils!!!
 Trans-fats = bad bad bad!

 Beans also are very high in carbs.
 Sure they have protein, but with a 4:1 ratio of carbs to protein, it is considered a carb in the nutrition books.
 I don’t believe beans have caused people to have a damaged metabolism, BUT since the typical American diet is filled with carbs and sugar, most people end up sensitive to carbs.
 Once that happens, things like beans have too much starch.

 Beans, as well as grains, contain lectins, which are indigestible proteins found in plants that attach themselves to the lower intestine, causing a really unpleasant inflammatory response and a cascade of bowel issues.
 This is when people suffer from Crohn’s, colitis, IBS, and other auto-immune disorders.
-These lectins also increase the risk of leptin resistance (which I write a whole chapter on in Secrets to a Healthy Metabolism).
+These lectins also increase the risk of leptin resistance.
 Leptin is the hormone that signals that we are full, which can malfunction causing over-eating.

 This is why I suggest a grain-free, bean-free diet.
 My passion is to make this limited diet as tasty as possible so you can stay successful!
 Here is a recipe that you will totally enjoy that is low in starch and no lectins!